 A clean and healthy environment is important not only to protect natural resources for future generations, but also for the health, agricultural livelihoods, and employment opportunities of Georgians today.
-USAID’s programs support environmental education and the sound management and protection of Georgia’s natural endowments to ensure the longevity and sustainable use of its forests, lands, and water systems and mitigate impact on the global climate.
+USAID’s programs support environmental education and the sound management and protection of Georgia’s natural endowments to ensure the longevity and sustainable use of its forests, lands, and water systems mitigating impact on our global climate.

 National Association of Local Authorities of Georgia (NALAG)

-This activity aims to incorporate holistic approaches to economic development on a less than “business-as-usual” emission pathway.
-Sectors for reducing the rate of emission growth will be targeted, as outlined in a country low emission development strategy.
-USG assistance will support the implementation of incentives, financing, and technical assistance to implement alternative economic development practices.
-Regional programs will also support this growth through expertise in modeling energy efficiency, green production marketing and other widely accepted practices.
+Enhancing Capacity for Low Emission Development Strategies (EC-LEDS) is a flagship U.S. government-led effort that assists countries in developing and implementing LEDS.
+The program enhances partner country efforts by: 1) providing targeted technical assistance; and 2) building a shared global knowledge base on LEDS.
+This assistance supports the implementation of incentives and financing to generate alternative economic development practices.
+Regional programs also support this growth through expertise in modeling energy efficiency, green production marketing and other widely accepted practices.
 Mayors who are signatories to the EU Covenant of Mayors commitments will receive preference for assistance to implement lower emission development.

 International City /County Management Association (ICMA)

 The Waste Management Technologies in Regions activity will improve policy formulation and strategic planning related to waste management at national and local levels in Georgia; enhance the capacity of targeted municipalities to establish and sustainably manage waste facilities and services; and support the development of Georgia’s recycling sector.
 It will develop remediation plans for old and illegal landfills, which will improve management on thousands of hectares of biologically rich areas.
 The activity will help reduce environmental pollution, improve sanitation and human health, and increase the quality and quantity of recycled products.

 USAID Interagency Agreement with the U.S. Department of Agriculture, Forest Service